Russia says warning shots deter UK warship; London denies it - WTMJ

 “No warning shots have been fired at HMS Defender,” it said in a statement.
 “The Royal Navy ship is conducting innocent passage through Ukrainian territorial waters in accordance with international law.”

-Russia annexed Ukraine’s Crimean Peninsula in 2014, a move that was not recognized by most countries, gaining access to the peninsula’s long Black Sea coast.
-Russia has frequently chafed at NATO warships visits near Crimea, casting them as destabilizing.
-In April, it declared a broader sea area off Crimea closed to foreign naval ships.
+Russia annexed Ukraine’s Crimean Peninsula in 2014, a move not recognized by most countries, gaining access to its long Black Sea coast.
+Russia has chafed at NATO warships visiting near Crimea, casting them as destabilizing.
+In April, it declared a broader area off Crimea closed to foreign naval ships.

 “We believe the Russians were undertaking a gunnery exercise in the Black Sea and provided the maritime community with prior warning of their activity,” the British Ministry of Defense said.
 “No shots were directed at HMS Defender and we do not recognize the claim that bombs were dropped in her path.”

-British Defense Secretary Ben Wallace said the U.K. vessel “carried out a routine transit from Odessa towards Georgia across the Black Sea.”
+British Defense Secretary Ben Wallace said the Defender “carried out a routine transit from Odessa towards Georgia across the Black Sea.”

 “As is normal for this route, she entered an internationally recognized traffic separation corridor,” he said on Twitter, adding that HMS Defender exited the corridor safely at 9:45 a.m.
 BST (0845 GMT; 4:45 a.m.
 EDT).